djibe/Android-tutorials/README.md

 ## LG G2 D802

-You can upgrade your LG G2 d802 from stock to Android 11 R / LineageOS 18.1.
+You can upgrade your LG G2 d802 from stock to Android 11 / LineageOS 18.

-Tutorial is here (3000+ views): <https://forum.xda-developers.com/t/guide-tutorial-howto-lg-g2-d802-stock-to-android-11.4339221/>
+Tutorial is here (5000+ views): <https://forum.xda-developers.com/t/guide-tutorial-howto-lg-g2-d802-stock-to-android-11.4339221/>

 What you will learn: